Parth099/College-Notes/CompSci/CIS3207 - OS/readings/week 9 - More Memory/OSTEP 20 - Advanced Paging.md

 $$

 The length of this table is the number of frames possible.

+The downside to an IPT is the access time as each entry has to be checked to find a valid `PID, VPN` pair.
+A hash function can solve this issue.

 [^1]: See [[OSTEP 18 - Paging]] to see why
 [^2]: This size does not count for any extra bits in the PTE.